Pale or Bleached Leaves on Cast Iron Plant: Direct Sun Is the Culprit

 - 1

 Move the plant to a lower-light position immediately.
-Aspidistra thrives in light levels that most other plants find too dim — north windows, room interiors, hallways, or positions behind other plants.
-The deeper the shade, the better for this species, within reason.
+Aspidistra thrives in light levels that most other plants find too dim — north windows, room interiors, hallways, or spots behind other plants.
+The deeper the shade, generally the better for this species, within reason.

 - 2

-Remove severely bleached leaves by cutting at the base.
-Tissue that has been significantly photooxidized will not recover its color — it may become dry and papery over time.
-Removing these leaves focuses the plant's resources on healthy growth.
+Remove severely bleached leaves by cutting them at the base.
+Tissue that has been significantly photooxidized won't recover its color and may become dry and papery over time.
+Removing these leaves lets the plant direct its resources toward healthy growth instead.

 - 3

 Lightly bleached leaves that retain most of their structure can be left in place.
-They won't recover color but will continue to photosynthesize at reduced capacity.
-New growth in the appropriate shade position will be deep green.
+They won't regain their color but will keep photosynthesizing at reduced capacity.
+New growth produced in the corrected, shadier position should come in deep green.

 - 4

-If repositioning to full shade, do so in one step rather than gradually — this plant is moving away from stress rather than toward it, and the immediate reduction in light is beneficial.
+If repositioning to full shade, do so in one step rather than gradually — this plant is moving away from a stressor rather than toward one, so an immediate reduction in light is beneficial rather than something that needs acclimation.

 Prevention